Kunal-Shah107/github/README.md

-# Practice Repo for learnig GIT
+# Practice Repo for learning GIT

 #COMMANDS USED